LLONSIT/AeroGauge/README.md

 # AeroGauge
-AeroGauge is a fzero style game, but it has different and special mechanics!
+AeroGauge is a Fzero style game, but it has different and special mechanics!

 ## Dependencies